headwaters-hydrology/olw2-sc008/README.md

 ## Running the processing scripts
 All of the data processing is performed by python scripts.
 To run the python scripts, you'll need to install a python environment with the dependencies defined in the pyproject.toml file in the root directory.
-Then you'll need to download all of the [source data files]() to the data directory and extract the files to the data directory.
+Then you'll need to download all of the [source data files](https://drive.google.com/file/d/13XauiXg3hppAEl2eeXYcM3Gcz14pLQ0U/view?usp=sharing) to the root directory and extract the files.
+This should create a data folder with all the necessary data files to run the python scripts.

 To ensure that rtree works, these need to be installed on linux: https://github.com/Toblerity/rtree/issues/64#issuecomment-574377066